arvsrn/big-chungus/README.md

 • Constantly look for any duplicate roles/channels/categories and deletes them.

 ### Fast auto-moderation
-You can configure the bot to delete messages that contain links, spam (repeated characters, mention spam, etc), blacklisted words, discord invites, you can also configure the bot to delete messages that contain certain patterns using [regex](https://en.wikipedia.org/wiki/Regular_expression).
+You can configure the bot to delete messages that contain links, spam (repeated characters, mention spam, etc), blacklisted words, discord invites.

 ### Highly configurable strike system
 Strikes are essentially warnings, and people with the `MANAGE_MEMBERS` permission can use the `strike` command to give any amount of strikes to a user.